TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/Setup/Prerequisites.rst

    can also use a simple editor, a properly setup IDE will help with code-completion, marking errors and applying coding guidelines.
 *  DDEV for setting up the TYPO3 installation.
-Alternative methods are possible, e.g. using a locally installed Webserver and database.
+Alternative methods are possible, e.g. using a locally installed web server and database.
 DDEV provides custom configurations for TYPO3 which can be used for core development as well.

-Using these tools will be described in depth, further along in this chapter.
+Information on using these tools is covered in detail later on this chapter.